-- 1. A minimum cumulative GPA to meet the guidelines of the Satisfactory Academic Progress policy with no course grade below 70%. - 2.
-Completion of all required exams, assignments, and clinical work, embalming and/or funeral directing cases.
-Failure to submit the clinical case reports may result in administrative withdrawal.
+- 1. A minimum cumulative GPA to meet the guidelines of the Satisfactory Academic Progress policy with no course grade below 70%, or a 2.0 GPA - Completion of all required exams, assignments, and clinical work, embalming and/or funeral directing cases.
+Failure to submit the clinical case reports may result in administrative withdrawal